Sanjit2328/MathServer/README.md

 ## urls.py:
 ```
 """
-URL configuration for jai project.
+URL configuration for EX project.

 The `urlpatterns` list routes URLs to views.
 For more information please see:
     https://docs.djangoproject.com/en/4.2/topics/http/urls/